Here's everything you need to know about qualifying and applying for graduation, as well as participating in commencement.

 - You should apply for graduation even if you do not have your final term course schedule finalized.
 You will be able to update your graduation application as you make changes to your schedule.

 - If you are earning a double degree, you must apply for graduation in each degree’s undergraduate school.
 If you are receiving a certificate from another school or unit (for example, a Western European Studies certificate from the University Center for International Studies) you must also apply for graduation in that school or unit.
 You also must abide by other schools’ and units’ respective graduation application procedures and deadlines.

-- If you are studying abroad during the term your graduation application is due, please fill out the application before you leave and we will hold it to be reviewed at the appropriate time.
+- If you are studying abroad during the term your graduation application is due, please submit a completed application before you leave and we will hold it to be reviewed at the appropriate time.

 - If you are studying abroad during your final term, please be aware that if your transcript from the school you attend abroad is not received by our deadline, you may not be able to graduate that term.

 - If for some reason you are unable to graduate in the term for which you applied, you must reapply to graduate in a future term.
 Students are not automatically rolled over onto future graduation rosters.
 Late fees may apply.